govau/design-system-site/content/get-started/npm-install/content.md

 ## 1. Set up project folder

-Create a new folder for the project, e.g. `design-system-starter`.
+Create a new folder for the project, in the examples below we will assume it is called `design-system-starter`.

 ## 2. Initialise npm

 To install the components through npm, you must have a `package.json` file in your project folder.
 This file holds the projects configuration, scripts and package versions.
 Find out more about the `package.json` file on the [NPM documentation website](https://docs.npmjs.com/files/package.json).

-To create a `package.json` file open your command line in the project folder and run `npm init -y`.
-This will create a package.json based off the folder you are in.
+To create a `package.json` file, open terminal in the project folder and run `npm init -y`.
+This will create a package.json with some default settings.

 If you would like more control of the creation of the file you can run `npm init` and follow the prompts.